EnderWiggin14/sdsmt-uav-constitution/constitution.md

    may be rescinded due to university disciplinary standing or at the written request of one or more of a member’s professors.
-   Additionally, non-officer membership and meeting attendance privilege may be revoked by 2/3 majority vote of all active members for any reason.
+   Additionally, non-officer membership and meeting attendance privilege may be revoked by 2/3 majority vote of all active members for any reason.//This starts as "meeting attendance privilege" and ends with membership revocation?
+Must be reworded

 2. "Active membership" shall be granted automatically at the start of the 6th attended meeting unless the officer core wishes to put membership to a vote at